Almost complex structures on real Lie supergroups: Abstract

-In the first two sections we briefly present the results by McHugh and Vaintrob (see \cite{McH} and \cite{Va}) on integrability of almost complex structures on real supermanifolds and by Kostant (see \cite{Kost}) on the construction via Lie-Hopf superalgebras of real Lie supergroups associated to Harish-Chandra superpairs.

-The main result is proved in the third section.
-There we give conditions for an almost complex structure on a real Lie supergroup to define the structure of a complex Lie supergroup.
-As a remark, this is consistent with the known equivalence of the categories of complex Lie supergroups and complex Harish-Chandra superpairs proved by Vishnyakova in \cite{Vis}.
-As a first small application, in the forth section we construct a universal complexification of a real Lie supergroup generalizing Hochschild's classical result (see \cite[chap.XVII]{Hoc}).
+A complex Lie supergroup can be described as a real Lie supergroup with integrable almost complex structure.
+The necessary and sufficient conditions on an almost complex structure on a real Lie supergroup for defining a complex Lie supergroup are deduced.
+The classification of real Lie supergroups with such almost complex structures yields a new approach to the known classification of complex Lie supergroups by complex Harish-Chandra superpairs.
+A universal complexification of a real Lie supergroup is constructed.

-For later analysis in the fifth section we prove a local product decomposition of type I Lie supergroups defined by conjugation at a generic point of a maximal torus.
-Starting with an analysis of the radial part of the Laplacian in special geometrical settings in section six we deduce a Helgason type formula.
-Using this and the local product decomposition, we prove the desired structure theorem for radial parts of Laplace-Casimir operators, i.e. biinvariant differential operators, on type I Lie supergroups.
-A global formula for these objects is given in \cite{Ber}.
-The local formulation presented and proved here is needed for applications in \cite{CFZ} and \cite{HPZ} (see also \cite{HK}) and is consistent with the global theorem.
-Most of the techniques used here are applicable in settings of greater generality and, above all, all of them easily comprehensible.